Commercial and non-profit day care centres

 When pedagogical and economic interests collide

-The younger, the more expensive.
-Commercial daycare centres are expensive for parents of children under the age of three.
+The younger the child, the more expensive the day care is.
+Commercial day care centres are expensive for parents of children under the age of three.
 What has long been common practice in other countries is also growing slowly but steadily in Germany, as the demand for childcare places remains high.
-Wuppertal-based childhood researcher and social pedagogue Marius Mader has looked into this phenomenon, on which there is little research, and asks: "What motivates people to spend so much money on daycare when they could perhaps have it another way?"
+Wuppertal-based childhood researcher and social education worker Marius Mader looked into this phenomenon, on which there is little research, and asks: “What motivates people to spend so much money on day care when there are other options?”

 Paying parents are customers

-"In the high-priced segment that I was interested in, the relationship between the welfare state or public authorities such as the youth welfare office and the parents changes with their status as customers," says Mader.
-"There is a shift in the relationship between parents as the recipients and the organisations as the executing bodies."
+“In the high-priced segment that I was interested in, the relationship between the welfare state or public authorities such as the youth welfare office and the parents changes with their status as customers,” Mader says.
+“There is a shift in the relationship between parents as the recipients of the childcare offer and the organisations as the executing bodies.”
 If the welfare state is no longer the financing and hardly any regulating authority, the parents become the actual financiers.
-And that also means that a self-determined sphere of action develops between parents as buyers/users and the providers.
-Negotiations can then take place, which is not possible in non-profit organisations.
-Pedagogical interests are then potentially joined by economic interests."
+This also means that a self-determined sphere of action develops between parents as buyers/users and the day care centres as providers.
+Then negotiations can take place, which is not possible in non-profit organisations.
+Pedagogical interests are then potentially joined by economic interests.”

 Kindergarten group